 The Friends of the Turnbull Library is an incorporated society established in 1939.
 The essay competition assists our aims to promote public interest in the Alexander Turnbull Library, and to encourage research and use of Library materials to create new knowledge.

-The deadline for expressions of interest in entering the essay competition is 30 June 2018.
-Essays must be submitted (by email or by post) by 1 September 2019.
+The deadline for expressions of interest in entering the essay competition is 29 June 2018.
+Subsequent completed essays must be submitted (by email or by post) by 1 September 2019.